 Probate is the process of the courts formally accepting your will.
 Not all estates in British Columbia need to go through probate.
 Whether or not your estate needs probate usually depends on whether or not its required by your bank and financial institutions.
 They may require a grant of probate before releasing any assets.

-In BC, there are no probate fees if your estate is under $25,000, then a flat fee for estates larger than $25,000.
+In BC, there are no probate fees if your estate is under $25,000.
+Then there is a flat fee for estates larger than $25,000.

 Get Started Today With Your Online Will in BC